 Five days before Christmas, 1859, the couple welcomed Albert B.M.
 Poland to the world.

-However, for reasons unknown, Poland left his wife and son and moved to Lynx Creek sometime around 1863 and started to employ the gold pan to the gravel and sand on the creek.
+However, for reasons unknown, Poland left his wife and son and moved to Lynx Creek sometime around 1863 and started to employ the gold pan on the gravel and sand on the creek.
 But Poland knew that this virgin wilderness must have more gold and began a quest to locate it that would last 15 years.
-Beside his famous namesake mine, he would locate many others and eventually mined gold, silver, copper and lead.
+Besides his famous namesake mine, he would locate many others and eventually mined gold, silver, copper, and lead.

-Early placer miners in Black Canyon were so busy searching the creek bed that they never noticed the gold in the surrounding ledges “and the credit of prospecting and proofing them to be rich belongs to Poland,” the newspaper wrote.
-“There is gold in Black Canyon, and the businessman of Prescott should, if necessary, aid the miners (by allowing credit) to extract it.”
+Early placer miners in Black Canyon were so busy searching the creek bed that they never noticed the gold in the surrounding ledges, “and the credit of prospecting and proving them to be rich belongs to Poland,” the newspaper wrote.
+“There is gold in Black Canyon, and the businessman of Prescott should, if necessary, aid the miners [by allowing credit] to extract it.”

 The founding and early history of Mayer, Arizona is inseparable from the biography of the man who founded the town--Joseph Mayer.

-In 1872 Poland was back placer mining on Lynx Creek, when, in late March, several of his animals were lost in an Indian raid.
-Four months later in early July, Poland took the job of night watchman for Prescott, but did not keep the position for very long.
+In 1872, Poland was back in placer mining on Lynx Creek, when, in late March, several of his animals were lost in an Indian raid.
+Four months later, in early July, Poland took the job of night watchman for Prescott, but did not keep the position for very long.

-Early 1873 found Poland back scouting for gold.
+In early 1873 found that Poland was back scouting for gold.
 He found “very rich gold ore, from a ledge recently discovered in the Black Hills,” the paper noted.
 Indeed, he and his partners stated that they would not take the equivalent today of $2 million for it.

-In September, “DR Poland and Ed Powers were out in the mountains prospecting and…while near Lone Pine on Big Bug Creek…were attacked by a party Indians armed with breech-loading guns,” the paper related.
-“At the time Poland was tightening the girth of his saddle, and his horse was killed.
-A number of shots were fired on both sides and Poland felt confident that he wounded one of the Indians badly."
+In September, “DR Poland and Ed Powers were out in the mountains prospecting and…while near Lone Pine on Big Bug Creek…were attacked by a party of Indians armed with breech-loading guns,” the paper related.
+“At the time, Poland was tightening the girth of his saddle, and his horse was killed.
+A number of shots were fired on both sides, and Poland felt confident that he had wounded one of the Indians badly."
 They faced about a dozen Indians before they escaped.

 The history of the ghost town Massicks, AZ and the man who founded it: Thomas Gibson Barlow Massicks